SZabolotnii/EstemPMM/README.md

 ## License

-This project is distributed under the MIT License.
+This project is distributed under the GPL-3 License.